plone/training/mastering-plone/registry.rst

 .. note::

    The approach to create options for fields from registry-records has one problem:
-   Existing talks does not get updated when you change a value in the controlpanel.
+   Existing talks are not updated when you change a value in the controlpanel.
    Instead they will have invalid data and you will have to update them.

    If the options in your fields tend to change often you should consider using `collective.taxonomy <https://github.com/collective/collective.taxonomy>`_ to manage vocabularies.